nagoya-foundation/dynasync/README.md

 # dynasync

-> In this branch we use an expoxed API to send the files under selected folders to the DynamoDB service.
-The program will send or receive files to a lambda function using the API Gateway AWS service and store it a secure way.
-So you have versioning for your files for free, since that AWS offers 25GiB DynamoDB storage as a free service.
+> In this branch we use an exposed API to send the files under selected folders to the DynamoDB service.
+The program will send or receive files to a lambda function using the API Gateway AWS service and store it securely.
+So you have versioning for your files for free since that AWS offers 25GiB DynamoDB storage as a free service.

-This new version permits multiple conections at the same time, so it is a new step in the development of this helpfull tool.
+This new version permits multiple connections at the same time, so it is a new step in the development of this helpful tool.

 ## Configuring

-In this branch you only need you API key from the API Gateway service.
+In this branch, you only need your API key from the API Gateway service.

 ## Requisites

 - Python > 3.6
 - pip

 To install Python please visit its [Official Website](https://www.python.org/) and simply follow the instructions.
-The you can install boto3 package with: `pip install -r requirements.txt`.
+Then you can install boto3 package with: `pip install -r requirements.txt`.
 And you're good to go.

 ## Running dynasync